Mediation and Judicial Services

 Disputes over Workers Compensation benefits can also be resolved by mediation.
 The division has certified mediators who will, free of charge, help an injured worker and employer reach an agreement on contested issues.
 You can learn more about mediation in the section above.

-The court conducts review of decisions from new and without reference to any previous court case or decision.
+The Appeals Board reviews decisions of Administrative Law Judges on a de novo basis, based on the Kansas Workers Compensation Act, administrative regulations, and current caselaw.
 Review is on the record.
 All five Board members decide final orders, awards and modifications of final awards.
 Review of preliminary hearing orders are decided by a single Board member.

 The Board has the authority to: